About Us

 The PGA of Nigeria has made a name for itself through the way and manner the Association has placed itself before the golfing community in the country.
 Strong amateur golfers always aspire to become members.
 Furthermore, the Association has become a brand such that corporate bodies that understand golf always aspire to use our brand to promote their businesses through the sponsorship of our events

 The Association has been facilitating tournaments for its members through discussion with sponsors (corporates and individuals).
-Our tournaments do attract Pros from outside the country apart from our members from the aforementioned countries.
+Our tournaments do attract pros from outside the country apart from our members from the aforementioned countries.
 Amateurs of various abilities are always eager to play, though on a separate field, in any of our sanctioned events.

 In the quest to have more tournaments, the PGA of Nigeria floated a tour name, PGA Nigeria Tour with the support of well-meaning Nigerians, namely- Otunba Olusola Adekanola, Mr Uyi Akpata and Mr Tedd Iwere as Directors.
 Due to some issues, the Tour operated for few years before it went down.
 However, efforts are on to bring the Tour back into operation.